chappers/marl-offline-coordination/ALGO_NOTES.md

 ---

+Using GRU in the naive case is like 3 times slower - can we just run one experiment with GRUs and then exclude it?

+---

 The focus of the paper should be on how a generalised approach to building embeddings for the critics benefits a wide range of algorithms including:

 *  QMIX, where the hypernetwork is also something which uses graph pooling